singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 Suppose we want to find the rank of 24 in the tree above.
 We would compare 24 with the root 20, and find that 24 must reside on the right.
 The root has 4 nodes in its left subtree, and when we include the root itself, this gives us five total nodes smaller than 24.
 We set counter to 5.

 Then, we compare 24 with node 25 and find that 24 must be on the left.
 The value of counter does not update, since we're not "passing over" any smaller nodes.
-The value of c ounter is still 5.
+The value of counter is still 5.

 Next, we compare 24 with node 23, and find that 24 must be on the right.
 Counter gets incremented by just 1 (to 6), since 23 has no left nodes.

-Finally, we find 24 and we return c ounter: 6.
+Finally, we find 24 and we return counter: 6.

 Recursively, the algorithm is the following:
 ```